gigamaster/codemo/app/dataviz/sparcl-data-gui.md

-# GUI-App-Build-Diagram-Europe-Sparql-Data-Provider
+# GUI-App-Build-Diagram

+European Union Sparql Data Provider
-Ontodia needs to have an access to data, therefore you have to provide a SPARQL endpoint URL in environment property.
+Ontodia needs to have an access to data,
+therefore you have to provide a SPARQL
+endpoint URL in environment property.

-We've set European Union Data Provider to use for demonstration purposes.
+We've set European Union Data Provider
+to use for demonstration purposes.

 ## Ontodia